uf-icbr-bioinformatics/uf-icbr-bioinformatics.github.io/index.md

 This repository contains a collection of stand-alone scripts for various tasks in bioinformatics.
 They were developed independently for use in various data analysis pipelines.
 This package is available through the [bioscripts](https://github.com/uf-icbr-bioinformatics/bioscripts) repository.

 ## SOI
-SOI (significance of intersections) is a command-line program to quickly evaluate whether the intersections among sets (up to four) are significantly high or low.
+SOI (Significance Of Intersections) is a command-line program to quickly evaluate whether the intersections among sets (up to four) are significantly high or low.
 This program is available through the [soi](https://github.com/uf-icbr-bioinformatics/soi) repository.